The Funding Network

 Wimbledon Foundation Annual Evening Reception

-On Wednesday 18 March, our Merton coordinator, Matilda, and Fundraising Manager, Bryony, were delighted to attend the Wimbledon Foundation Annual Evening Reception, at The All England Lawn Tennis Club.
+On Wednesday 18 March, our Merton coordinator, Matilda, and Fundraising Manager, Bryony, were delighted to attend the Wimbledon Foundation Annual Evening Reception, at The All England Lawn Tennis Club, where they mingled with other local community groups including the Tooting Community Kitchen and the Rah Rah Theatre Company.

 Bryony described the event as